voxowl/minecraft-plugins/plugins/mc2vox/README.md

 <img width="498" alt="Screen Shot 2021-05-19 at 22 52 31" src="https://user-images.githubusercontent.com/6775074/118882869-e9dc6c00-b8f4-11eb-9f59-eb42cdd861b4.png">

 #### Select the box you want to export using the wooden axe:
+  - Holding a wooden axe:
     - Left click for the first corner block
     - Right click for the second corner block

 <img width="332" alt="Screen Shot 2021-05-19 at 22 57 54" src="https://user-images.githubusercontent.com/6775074/118883592-b221f400-b8f5-11eb-82b6-f0a3aa41f779.png">

 💡 For the upper part of your selection, do not hesitate to create a staircase or a ladder with dirt to reach the desired height.

- ⚠️ Possible issue: if the wooden axe doesn't work, take it in your hand and use the `/addwand` command (`/remwand` to detach the function).

- 👉 It is  also possible to set the 2 box selection corners using `/pos1` and `/pos2` commands while standing on the chosen blocks.
+💡 This plugin depends on another plugin called **WorldEdit**, and that plugin provides other ways to select a volume.
+You can check [this link](https://worldedit.enginehub.org/en/latest/usage/regions/selections/) to learn more about this.

 #### Upload your `.vox` file